stefgehrig/globalgender/README.md

 This repository contains data and analysis code to reproduce results from the article **"Demographic Processes Constrain Global Growth in Gender Egalitarianism"**.

+All processed data are stored in `/data`.
+To reproduce data processing (conducted in `/R/00_data.R`), original data files from external sources (see `/data/raw/readme.md`) need to be placed inside `/data/raw/`.

-All data is stored in `/data`.
-The scripts stored in `/R` contain the following parts of the analysis:
+The scripts stored in `/R` contain the following:

-- ...

-Run in above order, they produce all outputs of the analysis.
-Outputs of the analysis are stored in the `/results` folder.
+- `functions.R`: Custom helper functions
+- `00_data.R`: Cleaning, harmonization and integration of external data sources; export of processed data to `/data`
+- `01_hgam.R`, `02_lmm`, `03_asfr.R`, `04_measure.R`: Statistical analysis; export of results to `/results`

+The script `/R/03_asfr.R` further imports the Stan script that is stored in `/Stan`.

 The Supplementary Materials of the article can be reproduced via the RMarkdown script in the `/report` folder.
+This requires that some intermediate results (model objects from time-consuming fitting routines) are placed inside `results/intermediate` by running the analysis scripts in `/R`.
+These large files are not part of the repository, but they can be created.

 <br>